Julius Peppers: 2014 season

-In the Divisional playoff game against the Dallas Cowboys, Peppers would have a dominant performance by leading the Packers in tackles on the day with 6, sacking Dallas quarterback Tony Romo and forcing a fumble on the third play of the game, then drew a holding penalty, and later forced a fumble of running back DeMarco Murray in the third quarter that the Packers recovered and prevented what looked like a clear run to the end zone for Murray.
-It was yet another game changing play made by Peppers, who has made plays such as this all throughout his outstanding career, and has been one of the biggest playmakers in NFL history as a game wrecking dominant defensive force, the likes of which the NFL hasn't seen since the days of Lawrence Taylor and Reggie White.
+In the Divisional Round against the Dallas Cowboys, Peppers had dominant performance by leading the Packers in tackles on the day with six, sacking Dallas quarterback Tony Romo and forcing a fumble on the third play of the game, then drew a holding penalty, and later forced a fumble of running back DeMarco Murray in the third quarter on a play where Murray seemed to have a clear run to the end zone.
 The Packers went on to defeat the Cowboys 26–21.

-The Packers would advance to play the Seattle Seahawks in the NFC Championship Game.
-Peppers would put on another dominant playoff performance by recording 5 tackles, 1.5 sacks, 3 quarterback hits, and put much pressure on Seahawks quarterback Russell Wilson throughout the game, but ultimately the Packers would fall short in overtime by a score of 28–22.
+The Packers advanced to play the Seattle Seahawks in the NFC Championship.
+Peppers recorded five tackles, 1.5 sacks, three quarterback hits, and put much pressure on Seahawks quarterback Russell Wilson throughout the game, but ultimately the Packers lost in overtime by a score of 28–22.
+He was ranked 71st by his fellow players on the NFL Top 100 Players of 2015.

 2015 season

-Peppers started his fourteenth NFL season off with a bang against his former team, the Chicago Bears.
-Peppers recorded 6 tackles and 1.5 sacks on the day and in doing so passed former Kansas City Chiefs great Derrick Thomas for fifteenth most sacks in NFL history, as well as helping the Packers defeat the Bears by a score of 31–23.
+Peppers started the 2015 season off against the Chicago Bears.
+He recorded six tackles and 1.5 sacks and passed former Kansas City Chiefs great Derrick Thomas for fifteenth most sacks in NFL history, as well as helping the Packers defeat the Bears by a score of 31–23.

-In Week 15 against the Oakland Raiders, Peppers recorded 4 tackles and 2.5 sacks which moved him past fellow North Carolina alumni and former New York Giants legendary linebacker Lawrence Taylor into tenth place on the all-time NFL sacks list, giving him 135 career sacks.
+In Week 15 against the Oakland Raiders, Peppers recorded four tackles and 2.5 sacks which moved him past Lawrence Taylor into tenth place on the all-time NFL sacks list, giving him 135 career sacks.
 The Packers beat the Raiders by a score of 30–20.

-Peppers finished the season with 25 solo tackles, 12 assisted tackles, 10.5 sacks, and 2 stuffs.
-He was also selected to his ninth career Pro Bowl.
+Peppers finished the season with 25 solo tackles, 12 assisted tackles, 10.5 sacks, and two forced fumbles.
+He was selected to his ninth career Pro Bowl.

-Peppers helped the Packers reach the playoffs and win their wild card round playoff game against the Washington Redskins by a score of 35–18, he had several quarterback pressures and 2 tackles in the game.
-In the next round against the Arizona Cardinals, Peppers would record several more quarterback pressures and a sack, but the Packers would go on to lose the game in overtime 26–20.
+Peppers helped the Packers reach the playoffs and win their Wild Card Round game against the Washington Redskins by a score of 35–18, he had two tackles in the game.
+In the Divisional Round against the Arizona Cardinals, Peppers recorded one sack, but the Packers lost in overtime 26–20.